 - Winter at Tantora Festival – from spellbinding concerts to discovering the AlUla open-air museum.
-This has quickly become a much anticipated annual event for the north-western region of the country.
+This has quickly become a much anticipated annual event for the country’s north-western region.

 Like all of the Muslim countries of the Gulf region, Ramadan is strictly observed.
-In 2021 the dates are expected to fall from 12 April 2021 to 11 May 2021 (subject to moon sighting).
+In 2023 the dates are expected to fall from 22 March 2023 to 20 April 2023 (subject to moon sighting).

 Although visitors and resident expats should always be dressing modestly, this is even more strictly enforced over Ramadan.
 Roads will become much busier (and driving even more erratic) immediately before sunset.